oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 A practical implementation pattern can use a Web Worker {{WebWorker}} to isolate the refresh token, and provide the application with the access token making requests to resource servers.

-Note that even a perfect token storage mechanism does not prevent the attacker from running a new flow to obtain a fresh set of tokens (See {{payload-new-flow}}).
+Note that even a perfect token storage mechanism does not prevent the attacker from running a new flow to obtain a fresh set of tokens (See {{scenario-new-flow}}).

 ##### Using Sender-Constrained Tokens

 Browser-based OAuth clients can implement {{DPoP}} to transition from bearer access tokens and bearer refresh tokens to sender-constrained tokens.
 In such an implementation, the private key used to sign DPoP proofs is handled by the browser (a non-extractable [CryptoKeyPair](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKeyPair) is stored using IndexedDB ({{indexeddb}})).
-As a result, the use of DPoP effectively prevents scenarios where the attacker exfiltrates the application's tokens (See {{payload-single-theft}} and {{payload-persistent-theft}}).
+As a result, the use of DPoP effectively prevents scenarios where the attacker exfiltrates the application's tokens (See {{scenario-single-theft}} and {{scenario-persistent-theft}}).

-Note that the use of DPoP does not prevent the attacker from running a new flow to obtain a fresh set of tokens (See {{payload-new-flow}}).
+Note that the use of DPoP does not prevent the attacker from running a new flow to obtain a fresh set of tokens (See {{scenario-new-flow}}).
 Even when DPoP is mandatory, the attacker can bind the fresh set of tokens to a key pair under their control, allowing them to exfiltrate the sender-constrained tokens and use them by relying on the attacker-controlled key to calculate the necessary DPoP proofs.

 ##### Restricting Access to the Authorization Server

-The scenario where the attacker obtains a fresh set of tokens (See {{payload-new-flow}}) relies on the ability to directly interact with the authorization server from within the browser.
-In theory, a defense that prevents the attacker from silently interacting with the authorization server could solve the most dangerous payload.
+The scenario where the attacker obtains a fresh set of tokens (See {{scenario-new-flow}}) relies on the ability to directly interact with the authorization server from within the browser.
+In theory, a defense that prevents the attacker from silently interacting with the authorization server could solve the most dangerous attack scenario.
 However, in practice, such defenses are ineffective or impractical.

 For completeness, this BCP lists a few options below.
 Note that none of these defenses are recommended, as they do not offer practically usable security benefits.

 The authorization server could block authorization requests that originate from within an iframe.
-While this would prevent the exact scenario from {{payload-new-flow}}, it would not work for slight variations of the attack scenario.
+While this would prevent the exact scenario from {{scenario-new-flow}}, it would not work for slight variations of the attack scenario.
 For example, the attacker can launch the silent flow in a popup window, or a pop-under window.
 Additionally, browser-only OAuth clients typically rely on a hidden iframe-based flow to bootstrap the user's authentication state, so this approach would significantly impact the user experience.

 The authorization server could opt to make user consent mandatory in every Authorization Code flow (as described in Section 10.2 OAuth 2.0 {{RFC6749}}), thus requiring user interaction before issuing an authorization code.
 This approach would make it harder for an attacker to run a silent flow to obtain a fresh set of tokens.
 However, it also significantly impacts the user experience by continuously requiring consent.
 As a result, this approach would result in "consent fatigue", which makes it likely that the user will blindly approve the consent, even when it is associated with a flow that was initialized by the attacker.